 What Do I Do?

-One starting point is searching medical databases, such as the PubMed, hosted by the U.S. National Institutes of Health.
+One starting point is searching medical databases, such as PubMed, hosted by the U.S. National Institutes of Health.
 Google Scholar is also a good source that I often use.
 It’s much better focused on scientific research than a general Google search.

 Both sources provide listings of research journals that encompass a spectrum of health approaches, from mainstream to alternative medicine.
 These listings provide links to original research studies and reviews, generally accompanied by abstracts.
 Full articles are also available.
 Some are free of charge, although most are not.

-I am constantly on the lookout for the latest health books for the public, many of which I buy for my own library.
+I’m constantly on the lookout for the latest health books for the public, many of which I buy for my own library.
 The good ones are golden.
 Even the bad ones have value, at least for me to explain to you why they are so bad.
 (Most health books fall into this category.)

 Every year I attend seminars, paid and free, plus assorted health conventions.

-I consult with a stable of naturopathic and allopathic doctors locally, for their input on my discoveries about Baby Boomers’ health issues.
+I consult with a stable of naturopathic and allopathic doctors locally, for their input on Baby Boomers’ health issues.
 (This includes professors at the local naturopathic college – the Southwest College of Naturopathic Medicine – where I am still listed as adjunct faculty.
 [Don’t get too excited about that – being adjunct faculty just means they don’t pay me.])